xcart/xcart-docs/_pages/kb_en/general_setup/store_security/index.md

 ![contact-info.png]({{site.baseurl}}/attachments/ref_4ewdbDM8/contact-info.png)

-For more protection use the built-in {% link "Two Factor Authentication" ref_30a8vM7c %} module that enables a two-step verification for both admin and customer accounts.
+For more protection use the built-in addon {% link "Two Factor Authentication" ref_30a8vM7c %} that enables a two-step verification for both admin and customer accounts.

 ## Step 5.
-Make sure your store has multi-layered security
+Make Sure Your Store Has Multi-layered Security

 Credit card fraud is the most common security threat that online retailers face.
 To avoid it and minimize the possibility of fraud orders and accounts use:

 1. PCI-DSS certified payment solutions

    X-Cart doesn't store credit card data info to avoid an unauthorized access to customers’ payment information and is integrated with the certified payment solutions only.
 So just choose any online payment system that is pci-dss compliant and processes transactions securely.
-Altenative payment solutions can be used via a special pci-dss certified module - {% link "X-Payments" ref_8VFoqBFZ %}.
+Alternative payment solutions can be used via a special pci-dss certified addon - {% link "X-Payments" ref_8VFoqBFZ %}.

 2. Anti-fraud protection

-   X-Cart has a built-in antifraud protection via the {% link "AntiFraud Service Connector" ref_6oaerFUv %} module.
-The module helps to identify online fraud using sophisticated checking algorithm and reduces chargebacks.
+   X-Cart has a built-in antifraud protection via the addon {% link "AntiFraud Service Connector" ref_6oaerFUv %}.
+The addon helps to identify online fraud using sophisticated checking algorithm and reduces chargebacks.

    As an additional mean of protection don't allow anonimous checkout.
-You can engage customers in registering an account with your store using the {% link "Register On Checkout" ref_1IYxME8O %} module.
+You can engage customers in registering an account with your store using the addon {% link "Register On Checkout" ref_1IYxME8O %}.

 3. Address Verification System (AVS)